9brada6/tabs-with-posts/tests/manual_testing.md

 6. Usually, the title should have &__title, and the meta should have &__meta.
 7. Test how each article block style works with show more posts button.
 8. Make sure that the meta wrapper is not displayed, if the meta inside is not.
+9. Test the hover/focus state of the elements, to not differ between them(or to not work at all).
+10. When writing CSS for hover selectors, the hover selector should be tagged anchor tag hover/focus if possible(and use + or ~ for next), if not select the block and use hover and :focus-within.
+Try to not use :focus-within where possible to increase browser compatibility.
+11. Check if thumbnail image dimension is correct, in proportion of what it needs to display(thumbnail or medium).
+12. Use "header" and no "title" to prevent the WP widget to show a widget title in widget settings HTML "name" attribute.
+13. Inspect the template file and check if everything is good, and there are no mistakes.
+14. Check components classes, if they exist in template file.

 ## CSS of Article Blocks